Gwion/Gwion/README.md

 Repeat for the other plugins mentioned.
 The `Soundpipe` plugin requires the soundpipe library, which we hope to have build seamlessly for you when you build the `Soundpipe` module, but we're not quite there yet.
 Please ask for help if this isn't working.

 When all those plugin `.so` files are in your `~/.gwplug` directory, you should be able to run a Gwion program that makes sound!
 In `plug/Modules` there's a `test.gw` program which plays a sine wave for 5 seconds.
 If the `gwion` you built is still in the base dir of your cloned repo, from the
-`plug/Modules` subdirectory you should be able to run `../../gwion -d jack test.gw` and hear some sound!
+`plug/Modules` subdirectory you should be able to run `../../gwion -d Jack test.gw` and hear some sound!

 ## Installation